Gomostapur

 Gomostapur or Gomastapur is a village in Bangladesh located in Gomostapur Upazila in the northwestern district of Chapai Nawabganj.

 Demographics

 According to the 2011 Bangladesh census, the village had 2,675 households and a population of 12,203.

 Economy

 The majority of the population derives its living from agriculture and the service sector.
-Gomostapur does not have significant manufacturing or mechanized industries.
+Gomostapur does not have any significant manufacturing or mechanized industries.

 Points of interest

 The village is located only about 15 miles away from the medieval capital of Bengal, Gaur.
 Although the city center of Gaur lies in India, many medieval ruins are located in Bangladesh not far from Gomostapur.
 In addition, Gomostapur is located about 15 miles south of the medieval Grand Trunk Road, which was an ancient major highway renovated by Sher Shah Suri in the 16th century.
 During his rule, the road spanned thousands of miles and connected the Bangladeshi port city of Chittagong to Kabul.